data-lessons/library-shell-DEPRECATED/lesson-materials/LibCarp-lesson-two-handout.md

 *Examples*

-- `foobar?`: matches six character filenames starting with `foobar`
+- `foobar?`: matches seven character strings starting with `foobar` and ending with one character or number
-- `foobar*`: matches all filenames starting with `foobar`
+- `foobar*`: matches strings starting with `foobar` ending with zero or more further characters or numbers
-- `foobar*.txt`: matches all filenames starting with `foobar` and ending with `.txt`
+- `foobar*.txt`: matches strings starting with `foobar` and ending with `.txt`
-- `[1-9]foobar?`: matches seven character filenames starting that start with a number, have `foobar` after the number, and end with any character or number.
+- `[1-9]foobar?`: matches eight character strings starting that start with a number, have `foobar` after the number, and end with any character or number.

 _____
 ### Counting and Mining